 Gilmore Girls Fan Festival Unionville: The Bad

-The Gilmore Girls Fan Festival exceeded my expectations in most ways, but there were a few negative aspects:
+The Gilmore Girls Fan Festival exceeded my expectations in most ways, but there were a few negative aspects.
+Here are a few things I hope the organizers do differently next time:

-While the cast panels were informative and interesting, they got very repetitive after a while.
-It was basically the same 5-7 people appearing in various configurations to discuss specific topics.
+While the cast panels were informative and interesting, they became very repetitive after a while.
+Basically, the same 5-7 people appeared in various configurations to discuss specific topics.
 It devolved into the same people answering the same questions and giving the same answers over and over again.

 At one point, there was a panel consisting of cast members from the pilot episode.
 Emily Kuroda and Liz Torres were the only people there, along with an extra whose scene didn’t even make it into the episode.